lkuper/CMPS290S-2018-09/README.md

 ## Presentations

-Each participant in the class will present two or three readings during the course of the quarter.
+Each participant in the class will present two or three readings (depending on how many people take the class) during the course of the quarter.
 As a rough guideline, you should expect to do one or two presentations in October and one or two in November.
 (You don't have to submit a response for readings that you're presenting.)

+You'll have the opportunity to sign up to present particular readings.
+(If you don't pick, I'll pick for you.)
 More information and logistical details about presentations will be forthcoming.

 ## Class blog